Short answer: no. Not to -start-. Not for 6 months or so (up to about 9 months for a student aged 5 and below).

 You're better off doing this until the time you're ready to buy a real piano, rather than buying a synth or a digital piano.

 If you absolutely want to go electronic, buy a synth (but not a Clavinova) rather than a digital piano because you'll have less invested, and I know you're going to want a piano in pretty short order.
+(I say "not a Clavinova" because for the same money you can get a good piano!)

 If it helps you make a decision: every student I've ever had who started with a a synth bought a real piano within a year - - often within three months.

-If you possibly can, buy a real piano for the beginner (or rent one).
+If you possibly can, buy a real piano for the beginner or rent one.

-copyright 1998-2003, Martha Beth Lewis, Ph.D.
+copyright 1998-2013, Martha Beth Lewis, Ph.D.

 Contact me for reprint permission.